TacticalMetaphysics/LiSE/manual.rst

 the next tick, and is ready for time to move forward another tick.
 LiSE can keep track of multiple timelines, called "branches," which can split off from one another.
-Otherwise, events in one branch don't effect one another, unless you write code to make them do it.
+Otherwise, events in one branch don't affect those in another, unless you write a rule that sets the branch (and perhaps, the tick) before making a change to the world state, or merely looking up some information to use.
+Either way, this is safe--when the rule has been evaluated, the branch and tick will be put back where they were.

 Programming Interface
 =====================